jonaskahn/javaee-adf-faces-with-ejb/README.md

 	![alt text](https://preview.ibb.co/bJEVyH/Untitled_1.png)
 ______
 ### Support Bootstrap 4 And JQuery
 - It's a web project, you can integrate  Bootstrap 4 And JQuery, I tried to integrate  *Region function*, you can take a look and consult.
-Howerver, I'm not Front-end developer, so I didn't make it beautiful.
+Howerver, I'm not Front-end developer, so I could not make it beautiful as you thought.
 ______
 ### Screenshots
 - *Dashboard*